scc-digitalhub/docs/user/docs/components/cli.md

 The standard use flow of the CLI is as follows:

 1. Register your instance's configuration.
 This creates a `.dhcore.ini` file in your home directory (or, if not possible, in the current one), where the configuration will be stored, to be used and updated by subsequent commands.
+The register command takes an optional `-e environment ` and a mandatory parameter `core_endpoint` — this is the base URL of your DigitalHub core (e.g. http://localhost:8080).

 ``` sh
 dhcli register http://localhost:8080